markmoxon/elite-source-code-bbc-micro-cassette/README.md

 What are `XX15+1` and `y sgn`?
 And what is `XX12=XX15.XX16`, which has apparently been `Rotated`?
 Is that a matrix?
 Or a dot product?

-By this time my tea had gone cold, so I put it to one side and forgot about trying to understand Elite, once again.
+By this time my tea had gone cold, so once again I put my dreams on hold and forgot about trying to unlock the secrets of Elite.

 ### Kieran Connell's elite-beebasm

-In 2020, lockdown boredom led me to stumble across a [2018 thread on the Stardot forums](https://stardot.org.uk/forums/viewtopic.php?t=15375) by Kieran Connell of the [Bitshifters Collective](https://bitshifters.github.io/).
+In 2020, lockdown boredom led me to stumble across a [2018 post on the Stardot forums](https://stardot.org.uk/forums/viewtopic.php?t=15375) by Kieran Connell of the [Bitshifters Collective](https://bitshifters.github.io/).
 These guys do some incredibly clever things with BBC computers, and that's exactly what Kieran had done - he'd created [elite-beebasm](https://github.com/kieranhj/elite-beebasm), a port of the original BBC Elite source code from the super-terse BASIC files into the [BeebAsm assembler](https://github.com/stardot/beebasm).

-Not only that, he'd managed to pull apart the encryption process that hides Elite's code from prying eyes, and he'd created an equivalent system in Python, enabling modern computers to build a full version of Elite from the original source.
-This meant I could not only build a local version of Elite, but I could tweak the code to figure out what it did, which I figured would be really useful for trying to work out how Elite weaves its magic.
+Not only had he managed to drag the source code into some kind of human-compatible shape, but he'd also managed to pull apart the encryption process that hides Elite's code from prying eyes.
+He'd then created an equivalent system in Python, enabling modern computers to build an exact replica of the released version of Elite from the original source.
+This meant I could not only build a local version of Elite, but I could tweak the code to figure out what it did, which I figured would be a really useful way of working out how Elite weaves its magic.

 ### At last, a fully documented version

 Kieran's version gave me the leg-up that I needed to crack the problem.
-I started by copying Paul Brink's comments into Kieran's version, hoping that this would give me enough clues to start analysing the code, and that gave me enough confidence to start working my way through the bits of the game that had always fascinated me.
+I started by copying Paul Brink's comments into Kieran's version, hoping that this would give me some clues to analysing the code, and some small, early hints of understanding gave me enough confidence to start working my way through the bits of the game that had always fascinated me.

 I started with the text token system, then worked out the split-screen mode, and then moved on to the universe generation... and by then I was completely hooked.
-Every little step forward felt like I was unpicking a bit more of the story of two young developers, creating a modern-day masterpiece; if you squint carefully, you can almost sense where the whole starts to become greater than the sum of the parts.
-Elite is the coding equivalent of "A Day in the Life", with results that are just as seminal.
+Every little step forward, I felt like I was unpicking a bit more of the story of two young developers creating a modern-day masterpiece; if you squint carefully, you can almost sense where the whole starts to become greater than the sum of the parts.
+Elite is the coding equivalent of "A Day in the Life", a mash-up between the Acorn world's Lennon and McCartney, with results that are just as seminal in their field.
 They say you should never meet your heroes, but grokking their source code... well, that's another matter altogether.

 This repository is the result.
-The aim is that anyone with a basic knowledge of 6502 assembly language and simple trigonometry will be able to read through the source code and not only understand what's going on, but bask in the beauty of this exceptional achievement.
+The aim is that anyone with a basic knowledge of 6502 assembly language and simple trigonometry will be able to read through the source code and not only understand what's going on, but be able bask in the beauty of this exceptional achievement.

 I hope you enjoy the ride.